kubernetes-retired/heapster/kafka/README.md

 heapster_kafka
 ================

-Monitoring and alerting for Kubernetes container metrics
+Monitoring for Kubernetes container metrics

 this docker image runs both Zookeeper and Kafka in the same container.
 This means: